Andy Murray: 2016: Wimbledon title, Olympic gold, No. 1

-In June 2016, Ivan Lendl agreed to return to his former role as Murray's coach.
-Murray started his grass season at the 2016 Aegon Championships as the 1st seed and the defending champion.
-Murray defeated Nicolas Mahut in straight sets despite facing a set point in the first set and three set points in the second set.
-He then defeated his countryman Aljaž Bedene in straight sets.
-He then had three set wins over Kyle Edmund, another countryman, and No. 5 seed Marin Čilić.
-In the final he was down a set and a break to 3rd seed Milos Raonic.
-Murray still managed to come back and win a record 5th Queen's Club Championships and it was also his 2nd title in 2016.
-Murray then played at the third major of the year at the 2016 Wimbledon Championships as the 2nd seed.
-Murray had straight set wins over Liam Broady, Lu Yen-hsun, John Millman, and Nick Kyrgios in the first four rounds.
-Murray then defeated 12th seed Jo-Wilfried Tsonga in five sets in the quarter-final and 10th seed Tomáš Berdych in straight sets to reach his third straight major final.
+In June Ivan Lendl returned to his former role as Murray's coach.
+At Queen's in the final he was down a set and a break to Milos Raonic, but he won a record 5th Queen's Club Championships.
+At the 2016 Wimbledon Championships Murray beat 12th seed Jo-Wilfried Tsonga in five sets in the quarter-final and 10th seed Tomáš Berdych in straight sets to reach his third straight major final.
 In the final on 10 July, Murray defeated Raonic in straight sets to win his second Wimbledon title and third major title overall.
 His Wimbledon crown was his 3rd title of the season and 38th career Tour title.

-Murray next played at the Rio Olympic Games.
-He became the first player, male or female, to win two consecutive gold medals in the tennis singles events by defeating Juan Martín del Potro in the final, which lasted over four hours.
-The win was his 3rd consecutive title and 4th title of the season.
-Murray then entered the US Open and beat Lukas Rosol, Marcel Granollers, Paolo Lorenzi and Grigor Dimitrov in the first four rounds.
-However, his run came to an end when he lost to sixth seed Kei Nishikori in five sets despite holding a two sets to one lead.
+At Rio Olympic Games he became the first player, male or female, to win two consecutive gold medals in the tennis singles events by beating Juan Martín del Potro in the final, which lasted over four hours.
+Murray then entered the US Open and lost to sixth seed Kei Nishikori in five sets despite holding a two sets to one lead.